KazWolfe/XIVDeck/README.md

 To install the Stream Deck plugin, simply open the `XIVDeck-StreamDeckPlugin.streamDeckPlugin` file.
 The Elgato Stream Deck software will take care of all installation steps.

-To install the FFXIV plugin, it is generally recommended that you use the Dalamud Testing repository to get the latest published build.
-Alternatively, you can download the last release from GitHub and extract `XIVDeck.FFXIVPlugin.zip` to`%APPDATA%\XIVLauncher\devPlugins\XIVDeck.FFXIVPlugin`.
-If this folder does not already exist, please create it.
+To install the FFXIV plugin, simply enable the Dalamud Testing repository in your local installation and install the XIVDeck Game Plugin.

 ### Building the Plugin

-If all this sounds like a good idea to you and the big scary warning at the top of this README did not do enough to get you to not want to use it just yet, you can build and use this plugin right now.
+If for some reason you'd rather be on the bleeding edge, you may also manually build the plugins.

 The XIVDeck Game Plugin is more or less self-contained and only needs to go through your IDE's normal build processes.
 Currently, the only version that's guaranteed to build (and work) is